 - Do you have any questions for me?

 Once you've networked successfully or reached out directly to employers and landed an interview, leverage your skills, interest, and opportunities to convert them into a job offer for the summer.

 Effective preparation, delivery, and follow up will all be critical to your success.
 Here are the top ten tips for successfully interviewing for a summer job:

-Prepare!
-Think of successful past experiences as a student, athlete, volunteer, employee, and friend or with school activities.
+Think of successful past experiences as a student, athlete, volunteer, employee, and a friend or with school activities.
 Identify the skills or qualities which enabled you to do well in those situations.
 Be ready to share statements referencing those strengths and to give examples of how and when you tapped those assets.

 Practice a 30-word statement underscoring why you want the job and how you have the right stuff to excel in that role.
 Rehearse in front of the mirror, with parents, advisors, or friends who can be objective and supportive.